 The African continent is comprised of 54 nations, each with their own independent governments and sovereignty, GNP, culture, natural resources, language(s), military, and religion.
 The treasure trove of mineral and raw material wealth has scarcely been touched, and the continent's largely untapped fertile lands could feed the world.
 Herewith is Jewel of Africa, an interactive adventure in the cradle of mankind, an exploration of nations from A-Z in alphabetical order.

 Cameroon: Cities, rivers, lakes, jungle, lowland gorilla

 The Republic of Cameroon is a country in west-central Africa, bordered by Nigeria to the west and north; Chad to the northeast; the Central African Republic to the east; and Equatorial Guinea, Gabon and the Republic of the Congo to the south.
 Its coastline encompasses part of the Gulf of Guinea and the Atlantic Ocean.
 The country is sometimes identified as West African and other times as Central African, due to its strategic position at the crossroads between West and Central Africa.
-Its nearly 25 million people speak 250 native languages.
+Its 27.5 million people speak 250 native languages.